 If a vacuum chamber isn’t available to you, though, you can still freeze dry.
-You need more time.
+It would be best if you had more time.
 You can cut the food into small pieces and place them on a perforated tray in the freezer (This process works much better in non-frost freezers).

 - Freeze Drying with a Dry Ice:

 There’s a third way to freeze dry, and that’s by using dry ice.
-In a low humidity environment, water molecules are drawn out of material.
-Surrounding the food you want to freeze dry with dry ice (CO2 in its solid-state) will create a near-zero humidity environment, drawing out the moisture very efficiently.
+In a low-humidity environment, water molecules are drawn out of the material.
+Surrounding the food you want to freeze dry with dry ice (CO2 in its solid state) will create a near-zero humidity environment, drawing out the moisture very efficiently.

 You’ll need a container twice the size of the amount of food you’re going to freeze dry (Tupperware is fine for your container).
-Poke a few holes on the lid for the gas to escape.
 Put equal volumes of dry ice and the food you’d like to freeze dry into the container.
+Poke a few holes in the lid for the gas to escape.